-I'm a writer, editor, and creative director wrapped into one, and I've spent the last 20 years using words and images to make the world a better place.
+I’m a writer, editor, and creative director wrapped into one, and I've spent the last 20 years using words and images to make the world a better place.
 I spent most of my career working for nonprofits in Washington, DC, and headed to the Rockies to become creative director at a Boulder agency.
-Now I'm freelancing from Denver, with a focus on graphic design and “do-gooder” organizations.
+Now I’m freelancing from Denver, with a focus on graphic design, “do-gooders,” and the great outdoors.